-Despite the many health benefits of whey protein, it should not be consumed by people with a milk allergy or lactose intolerance.
+What are the dangers of whey protein.
 If you have a sensitivity to lactose, you may experience gas, bloating, cramps, fatigue, headaches and irritability after consuming whey protein.
 Whey products that contain artificial sweeteners, like isolates, may also lead to side effects because they can be more difficult to break down and can cause digestive discomfort.

 - Whey is the translucent liquid part of milk that remains after the cheese manufacturing process, after coagulation and curd removal.
 It’s a complex substance that is separated from the liquid and made up of a combination of protein, lactose, minerals, immunoglobulins and trace amounts of fat.

 - The constituents of whey protein provide high levels of essential and branched-chain amino acids.
 It is the bioactivity of these proteins that give whey protein its many beneficial properties.

 - Is whey protein powder good for you?
 There are many benefits of this type of protein powder, including its ability to increase strength, build muscles, burn fat, reduce cravings, stabilize blood sugar levels, improve energy, boost glutathione levels and immunity, and extend your life span.

 - What’s the right whey protein dosage?
 Taking one scoop (about 28 grams) thirty minutes after workouts or 30 minutes before meals can be beneficial.

 - Look for a whey protein powder that is natural or organic and is completely free of hormones, pesticides, artificial ingredients, gluten and genetically modified organisms.
 Also, avoid any whey protein that is processed, like whey protein isolate.